The Free Web

 Is it about expression, freedom, decentralization?

-Web1.0 was not exactly user-friendly, you know.
-It hasn't gotten any harder to own and program your own website, in fact it's gotten a million times easier to rent a server and upload your website, there's a ton of free resources to learn HTML, CSS, Javascript and other technologies to create all kinds of websites, for free, available on the internet, there are static site generators that you can use to drag-and-drop your content on pre-designed themes.
+It wasn't exactly user-friendly, you know.
+It hasn't gotten any harder to own and program your own website, in fact it's gotten a million times easier to rent a server and upload your website, there's a ton of free resources to learn HTML, CSS, Javascript and other technologies to create all kinds of websites, for free, available on the internet; there are static site generators that you can use to drag-and-drop your content on pre-designed themes.

 The only thing that may have gotten harder is to host your website on your own server and that's because the internet has grown so much that now ISP companies are using something called a CGNAT, which in layman's terms means that you don't have your own public IP so you don't communicate directly to the open web.
 But who was even doing that before anyway?
 Only geeks and tech savvy people.

-But in a certain sense it's true that there was more freedom, if you understand that freedom doesn't mean easy, or even accessible, it just means that there are less boundaries.
+But in a certain sense it's true that there was more freedom, if we understand that freedom doesn't mean easy, or even accessible, it just means that there are less boundaries.

 Let me explain with my own little crappy graphic: